beckyetroy/DisneyMovieSoundtrackWebApp/README.md

   - Changed all mention of 'song' to 'track'

 - Added 3 sample movies and a number of songs for each movie

+- Edited movie form to suit assignment, including a feature that allowed the user to pick between 3 default images to display the movie